usiddiqui2209/Thermodynamic-Gas/README.md

 - Navigate to `/src` and run `browserify App.js -o build.js`.
 This will compile your modules.

 - Navigate to the root directory and open `index.html`.
 You will see your simulation running on the canvas.

+#### Files included
+- App.js [Application entry point]

+- Ball.js [Ball class containing methods for collision prediction, rebound velocity calculation and ball rendering]

+- Config.js [Configuration file containing parameters that can be modified by the user]

+- Canvas.js [Responsible for rendering]

+- InitialConditionGenerator.js [Standalone module which generates an initial state]

+- WriteOutput.js [Outputs data to a JSON file for data analysis in other software]

 ## Issues?
 Let me know
 Get in touch with me at usman.siddiqui2209@gmail.com to report any issues or bugs.